JoaoAMarinho/FEUP-BDAD/README.md

 # FEUP-BDAD 2020/2021
-Weekly exercises and the final projetc for the BDAD curricular unit.
+Weekly exercises and the final project for the BDAD curricular unit.

 ### Project Infos
 * **Date:** 2nd Year, 2st Semester, 2020/2021